kirolosroman/data-analysis/README.md

   you can see it from the following link https://public.tableau.com/app/profile/kirolos.romany/viz/CovidDashboard_16864988502720/Dashboard1

-## you can download the data sources from ourworldindata.org/covid-death
+## you can download the data sources from the following link
+ourworldindata.org/covid-death